Breast cancer screening: Molecular breast imaging

 Molecular breast imaging is a nuclear medicine technique that is currently under study.
 It shows promising results for imaging people with dense breast tissue and may have accuracies comparable to MRI.
 It may be better than mammography in some people with dense breast tissue, detecting two to three times more cancers in this population.
 It however carries a greater risk of radiation damage making it inappropriate for general breast cancer screening.
 It is possible to reduce the dose of radiation used.

 An earlier alternative technique suited to dense breast tissue, scintimammography is now not recommended by the American Cancer Society, which states, "This test cannot show whether an abnormal area is cancer as accurately as a mammogram, and it's not used as a screening test.
 Some radiologists believe this test may be helpful in looking at suspicious areas found by mammogram.
 But the exact role of scintimammography is still unclear."

 Ultrasonography

 Medical ultrasonography is a diagnostic aid to mammography.
 Adding ultrasonography testing for women with dense breast tissue increases the detection of breast cancer, but also increases false positives.

+Ultrasonography is indicated in women under 40-45 years old that present signs such as: palpable lump on breast or axillary area, skin retraction or discharge from the nipples.
+It can also be used in pregnant or lactating women.

+The ultrasonography is the preferred method for individuals who need repeated scans over a certain period of time due to the lack of ionizing radiation.

+Disadvantages include a low ability to detect microcalcifications, a possible early sign of cancer.

+Contrast-enhanced mammography

+Contrast-enhanced mammography is an advanced imaging technique that employs iodinated contrast agents to visualize breast neovascularization, functioning similarly to magnetic resonance imaging.
+Tumor-associated angiogenesis often results in leaky blood vessels, allowing contrast material to accumulate within the tumor tissue and produce an iodine-enhanced image.
+This enhances the visibility of malignancies that might otherwise be obscured by dense breast tissue.
+Contrast-enhanced mammography is also referred to as contrast-enhanced spectral mammography, contrast-enhanced digital mammography, or contrast-enhanced dual-energy mammography.